QuadSpinner/Gaea-Docs/source/Guide/9-Appendix/0-Using-Watson.md

 ![](/images/ui/Watson2.webp){.ui .image .large}

 The diagnostics collection process is fairly quick.
-Watson will collect the data in plain, human-readable formats.
+Watson will collect the data in plain, human readable formats.
 If enabled in the previous step, the optional diagnostics will include a detailed scan of the Windows Event Log for any additional data on Gaea and Archon crashes.